You no longer have a choice.

 For example, take a look at this group photo that was cropped to hone in on one individual:

-This isn’t an ideal way for handling a profile picture, but it works in a pinch.
+This isn’t an ideal way of handling a profile picture, but it works in a pinch.

 Another tool for cropping graphics and photos is https://pixlr.com/editor/.